See more:

 Know a New Father?
 Seeing These Symptoms?
 Get Help!

-hands together When it comes to experiencing postpartum depression, mothers may not be the only ones suffering from the ‘baby blues’.
+When it comes to experiencing postpartum depression, mothers may not be the only ones suffering from the ‘baby blues’.

 According to Haliburton, Kawartha, Pine Ridge District Health Unit, fathers can also feel the effects of depression in the year after a baby is born.
 The risk of men developing postpartum depression is often overlooked, but research